Motsubele96/wireframing/README.md

 Wireframes can vary in **fidelity**, depending on how detailed and polished they are.
 Understanding the difference helps choose the right type for each stage of the design process.

 ---
+## Types of wireframes

+   *Low-Fidelity and High-Fidelity Wireframes

 ### 📝 Low-Fidelity Wireframes